awsdocs/amazon-rekognition-developer-guide/doc_source/what-is.md

 1. **[Working with images](images.md)** – This section provides information about using Amazon Rekognition with images stored in Amazon S3 buckets and images loaded from a local file system\.

-1. **[Working with stored videos](video.md)** – This section provides information about using Amazon Rekognition with videos stored in an Amazon S3 bucket\.
+1. **[Working with stored video analysis](video.md)** – This section provides information about using Amazon Rekognition with videos stored in an Amazon S3 bucket\.

-1. **[Working with streaming videos](streaming-video.md)** – This section provides information about using Amazon Rekognition with streaming videos\.
+1. **[Working with streaming video events](streaming-video.md)** – This section provides information about using Amazon Rekognition with streaming videos\.